wortcook/cs5525s25project/interaction.md

 - **Solution**: Updated to more recent stable version while maintaining version pinning
 - **No Logic Changes**: Core download functionality remains unchanged, only directory path was fixed for permissions
 - **Result**: Model download should now work with both proper permissions and compatible library versions

+---

+## Memory Optimization for Cloud Run Deployment Issues

+**User Request**: "evaluate the bfilter code.
+When I attempt to start it within CloudRun it is throwing an error but there is not clear error message or exception...SIGKILL!
+Perhaps out of memory?"

+**Analysis**: The user is experiencing SIGKILL errors in Cloud Run, which typically indicates memory constraints.
+The bfilter service loads scikit-learn models at startup which can consume significant memory.

+**Assistant Actions Taken**:

+1. **Implemented Lazy Model Loading**: Modified `load_models()` function in `bfilter/src/server.py` to:
+   - Load models only on first use rather than at import time
+   - Added garbage collection before and after model loading
+   - Added structured logging for model loading diagnostics
+   - Ensured models are loaded in health checks and main handlers

+2. **Enhanced Cache Management**: Already present aggressive cache cleanup:
+   - Reduced cache limit from 1000 to 500 items
+   - Increased cleanup from 100 to 300 items when limit reached
+   - Added structured logging for cache operations

+3. **Optimized Dockerfile Configuration**: Updated `bfilter/Dockerfile` to:
+   - Use single worker instead of 2 workers for memory efficiency
+   - Added memory optimization environment variables
+   - Enabled preloading and request recycling for gunicorn
+   - Extended timeout to 60 seconds for model loading

+4. **Added Startup Diagnostics**: Enhanced startup logging in server.py to:
+   - Log Python version and available memory
+   - Track startup stages for debugging
+   - Force garbage collection at startup

+5. **Verified Terraform Configuration**: Confirmed Cloud Run allocation:
+   - Memory: 4Gi (should be sufficient for ML models)
+   - CPU: 2 cores with startup boost enabled
+   - VPC connector and proper IAM configured

+**Memory Optimization Changes Made**:
+- `gc.collect()` calls before/after model loading
+- Single gunicorn worker instead of multiple
+- Lazy loading prevents startup memory spikes
+- Aggressive cache cleanup (500 item limit, 60% cleanup)
+- Python memory optimization environment variables
+- Extended timeouts for model loading operations

+**Expected Outcome**: These optimizations should resolve SIGKILL errors by:
+1. Reducing memory usage during startup
+2. Preventing memory accumulation through aggressive cleanup
+3. Using single worker to reduce total memory footprint
+4. Providing better diagnostics for troubleshooting

+**Next Steps**: Deploy updated configuration and monitor Cloud Run logs for:
+- Successful model loading messages
+- Memory usage patterns
+- Elimination of SIGKILL errors

+---